mjoblin/netdumplings/README.rst

 See the `documentation`_ for more details, and the `netmomo`_ and `packscape`_ sample Web applications (dumpling eaters) which use netdumplings as their back-end.
 Python 3.7 or higher is required.
+It has been tested with Python 3.8 on OS X 10.15 and Windows 10.

 Installation
 ------------